Surfing’s Cup of Tia

 How does a vegan diet affect your performance and recovery?

 I feel so much better now that I’m vegan and can experience the benefits in performance and recovery.
 The way it makes my mind and body feel, I would never switch back.
 When I started it, I actually lost fat and gained muscle, which was an obvious advantage.
 I feel more energised all the time.
 I don’t think veganism makes you super human but it definitely has its benefits.
 I don’t get sore for long periods of time and by eating the right foods and staying hydrated, my recovery is better than ever.

 What do you make of the stigma around the word veganism and the persistent memes such as “How do you know if someone is vegan?
 They’ll tell you.”…

-There’s definitely that element and certain people who when they hear the word are instantly turned off.
+There’s definitely that element and certain people are instantly turned off when they here the word.
 I think just with social media it got a bad rep a little bit a go.
-There are so many influential people such as athletes, musicians and actors who are turning vegan now that I guess it’s come more mainstream and that’s where the stereotypes come from.
+There are so many influential people such as athletes, musicians and actors who are turning vegan now that I guess it has become more mainstream and that’s where the stereotypes come from.
 But I don’t really care what people think about me.
 I am who I am and I love being a vegan.